-The first link node of the list is accessed from a pointer named head.
-To speed access to the end of the list, in particular to allow the append method to be performed in constant time, a pointer named tail is also kept to the last link of the list.
+The list's first node is accessed from a pointer named head.
+To speed access to the end of the list, and to allow the append method to be performed in constant time, a pointer named tail is also kept to the last link of the list.
 The position of the current element is indicated by another pointer, named curr.
 Finally, because there is no simple way to compute the length of the list simply from these three pointers, the list length must be stored explicitly, and updated by every operation that modifies the list size.
 The value cnt stores the length of the list.